shunsvineyard/pyforest/README.rst

 Requirements
 ============

-The Forest requires Python 3.7 or newer.
+The Forest Project requires Python 3.7 or newer.
+The key Python 3.7 feature used in the Forest Project is `dataclass <https://docs.python.org/3/library/dataclasses.html#module-dataclasses>`_.